veevelder/quick-combat/README.md

 * **Combat Experience Tracking** - (DND5E Only!)
 For any defeated NPCs will add any experience and for all PCs in combat will add any gained experience.
 * **GM Experience Whisper** - Only Message the GM the experience gained.
 * **Remove Defeated NPCs?** - Will delete any of the defeated NPC tokens from the scene.
+* **Enable Combat Markers?** - Adds combat markers to current token and on deck token.

 ### Keybind Settings